City Lit Covid-19 Policy

 2. The CDC and every single other authority are unanimous that the best protection against contracting Covid-19 is to get the vaccine.
 Everybody working at City Lit is fully vaccinated.

 During THIRTEEN DAYS, our first show back, we were one of the few theatres in town that required audiences to show proof of full vaccination, with no exceptions made for religious or medical reasons, and with no substitution of a negative test result allowed.
 The audience responded quite well to this, as a tighter policy is obviously more likely to keep them safe.
 It seemed clear that people were more comfortable coming here than they would have been with a more lax policy in place.

 3. The CDC says that, second only to vaccination, the most important thing is ventilation (or air filtration if you can't ventilate).
 Our theatre space has windows along one wall, so we can ventilate quite easily.
 We will continue what we have been doing since re-opening, which was to open windows after each performance and use fans to move air in and out to circulate new fresh air in for the next performance.
 The CDC estimates that, depending on the size of the room, good ventilation should take 60 to 90 minutes to achieve a 100% exchange of old air for new; we let ours run for twelve hours.

 If you have tickets to a performance and start to have Covid symptoms, have tested positive for Covid or believe you may have been exposed, please contact us.
 We can reschedule you to a different date or issue refunds where necessary.
 We will treat every situation with as much flexibility as possible.
-Refunds will not be issued if you are denied admittance for lack of vaccination proof.

 Producer and Artistic Director